e2e4b6b7/Existentials-KEEP/README.md

 ### Scala reference

+TODO: Remove this section

 In Scala, they are saying that it is implemented using path-dependent typing.
 I do not see any reasons to do it in such a way (Except clarity in error messages).
 AFAIK path is just a debug reference on the place where the skolem were bound.
-It is not even used as ID as they are comparing skolems by reference.
+It is not even used as ID as they are comparing skolem types by reference.

 But generally, the behaviour of the features could be the same as in Scala.